Abd al-Razzaq

 ʻAbd al-Razzāq (ALA-LC romanization of عبد الرزاق) is a male Muslim given name, and in modern usage, surname.
-It is built from the Arabic words ʻabd and al-Razzāq, one of the names of God in the Qur'an, which give rise to the Muslim theophoric names.
-It means "servant of the all-provider".
+It is built from the Arabic words ʻabd and al-Razzāq, (Sustainer) one of the names of God in the Qur'an, which give rise to the Muslim theophoric names.
+It means "servant of the All-Provider".

 Because the letter r is a sun letter, the letter l of the al- is assimilated to it.
 Thus although the name is written in Arabic with letters corresponding to Abd al-Razzaq, the usual pronunciation corresponds to Abd ar-Razzaq.
 Alternative renderings include ‘Abd ar-Razzaq, Abdul Razzaq, Abdur Razaq, Abdul Razzak and others, all subject to variable spacing and hyphenation.